The Traditional Glycemic Index model is over—but your personal response to foods is NOT

 It's not the food you eat but what your gut microbiome does with the food you eat that matters most when determining what foods are “healthy” for you or which can give you sustainable energy during the day.
 The functions of your microbes (what your microbes are doing) determine how your body absorbs and utilizes nutrients.

-Instead of relying on the Glycemic Index (and logically, a low-carb diet) to ensure your natural energy derived from whole foods is sustainable during your busy and hectic day, finding out which foods are right for your body, cells, and gut microbiome is the most important place to start (find out more about that here!).
+Instead of relying on the Glycemic Index (and logically, a low-carb diet) to ensure your natural energy derived from whole foods is sustainable during your busy and hectic day, finding out which foods are right for your body, cells, and gut microbiome is the most important place to start.

 Vie—Viome’s AI engine behind the food recommendations you see in your Viome app uses the data from this study to classify a range of foods—vegetables, proteins, fruits, fats—into either ‘Enjoy’ or ‘Minimize’ foods for you individually.
 Minimize foods are more likely to spike your individual blood glucose, and Enjoy foods are more likely to keep your individual blood glucose within an acceptable range, for sustained energy throughout the day.
 Viome recommends that you can consume your Enjoy foods regularly but limit your Minimize foods to a couple of times per week.